 It will also get people talking internally and inevitably spark discussions among employees about who from the existing staff might be a good fit for the position, thus promoting a culture of internal mobility.

-This approach ensures people feel there are opportunities to develop and advance, thus aiding employee retention and improving performance on experience metrics.
+This approach ensures people feel there are opportunities to develop and advance, thus aiding employee retention and improving employee experience metrics.

-Also, do not forget to ask people “Whose voice is not represented in your team?” to challenge them to think about referring underrepresented groups in each team.
+Also, make sure to ask people “Whose voice is not represented in your team?” to challenge them to think about referring candidates from underrepresented groups.

 4. Staying focused on candidate experience